Te Poari o Taumata Arowai

 Nō reira, tēnā koutou, tēnā koutou, tēnā koutou katoa

-He is a former mayor (nine years) and councillor (six years) of the Waitomo District.
-He has also served as a Local Government New Zealand (LGNZ) board member and Chair of the LGNZ-DIA Water Regulation Advisory Group.
+He is a former mayor (9 years) and councillor (6 years) of the Waitomo District.
+He also served as a Local Government New Zealand (LGNZ) board member and Chair of the LGNZ-DIA Water Regulation Advisory Group.
 Brian also sits on several community trusts, and regional non-government organisations.

 Dr Virginia Hope